Swahili-Developers/Swahili-Dev-CV-s/Kelvin Mayeye_CV.md

 ## 2017-2019; Diploma in Computing and Information Technology
 institute; university of Dar es salaam computing center(UCC)
 ## Award certification
-CCNA Routing and Switching: Introduction to Networks CCNA Routing and Switching: Connecting Networks
+CCNA Routing and Switching: Introduction to Networks, CCNA Routing and Switching: Connecting Networks,
-CCNA Routing and Switching: Scaling Networks Introduction to IoT
+CCNA Routing and Switching: Scaling Networks, Introduction to IoT.

 # Skills